Analysis | The State Department wouldn’t reveal its payments to Mar-a-Lago. Here’s how we found them.

 That worked.

 Within a few days, we had obtained documents that showed payments the State Department had never previously disclosed.
-We reviewed those documents, compared them to documents we had already obtained from other sources and concluded they were authentic.
+We reviewed those documents, compared them with documents we had already obtained from other sources and concluded they were authentic.
 They showed catering bills from Mar-a-Lago during Trump’s summits with Abe and Chinese President Xi Jinping.
 Included in those bills was a $6,000 charge to taxpayers for floral arrangements during Abe’s 2018 visit.

 And the $3 bill for Trump's water.